kap01/PHYS30046_Coursework/README.md

 1. **You only need to do the below once**
     - MacOS:
         - Open a terminal (eg by pressing "cmd"+"space" and typing "Terminal" or "iTerm".
 [You will use this terminal in subsequent steps when launching your jupyter notebook]
         - Assuming you have conda installed (if not follow the instructions at the top) type:
+            - `conda config --add channels conda-forge ` and hit enter
             - `conda create -n hep-env python=3.11 uproot zfit matplotlib numpy scipy iminuit pandas jupyter` and hit enter
         - Now activate the environment by typing:
             - `conda activate hep-env` and hit enter